CLEAR SIGHT CITY SURVEILLANCE - Scotland

 - How to maintain fully city surveillance visibility even in challenging winter conditions, notorious for causing condensation and water spots

 - i-PRO’s maintenance busting range of CCTV cameras is equipped with Clear Sight coating and dehumidification technology to ensure full visibility

 The Scottish winter can be a challenge for any technology.
 But, for CCTV surveillance systems, which are expected to provide the images that keep our streets safe, it can be especially difficult.

 Securing the streets of North Lanarkshire is the task of TCA.
 TCA is an Arms Length External Organisation (ALEO) of North Lanarkshire Council, a limited company with responsibility for providing shopmobility solutions for those with short or long term mobility issues, promotion of urban regeneration and security for the Council and for other, mainly public sector, organisations in and around Lanarkshire.

-Over two years, TCA has rolled out around 300 Panasonic CCTV cameras across North Lanarkshire, mainly within 27 high rise blocks, but increasingly these are being selected for use in town centres.
+Over two years, TCA has rolled out around 300 i-PRO CCTV cameras across North Lanarkshire, mainly within 27 high rise blocks, but increasingly these are being selected for use in town centres.

 Each tower block is monitored externally by two PTZ domes, four static cameras in the entry vestibules and a dome in each of the two lifts.
 In addition, there is a 2-way audio link in each of the lifts.

 “Some of the local authority housing had gained a reputation locally for crime and anti-social behaviour and, as such, the Council wanted to address these issues through deployment of CCTV and other measures,” said Graeme Good, Business Manager at TCA.